arav06/aws-fundies/aws-services-fundamentals.md

 We can create EFS shares with the same name as the id of the shares is what matters

-We connect to an EFS share by using NFS(Network File System)
+We connect to an EFS share by using NFS(Network File Sharing)

 If we are not being able to connect to our share, we can click on the share, click on 'Attach' and in the bottom we can click on 'User guide'